Chapter 04

 A block cipher encrypts a fixed-size chunk of data using a key.
 AES operates on 128-bit (16-byte) blocks.
 It is a permutation: every possible input maps to a unique output, and the process reverses with the same key.

-Internally, AES applies multiple rounds of substitution, shifting, and XOR mixing.
-After 10+ rounds, changing a single input bit avalanches across every output bit.
+Internally, AES applies multiple rounds of substitution, shifting, and XOR mixing: 10 rounds for AES-128, 12 for AES-192, 14 for AES-256.
+After these rounds, changing a single input bit avalanches across every output bit.
 Same principle as hash functions, applied as a reversible transformation.

 Fixed Block Size